State Shoot Awards Ceremony

 - A 4-H member may only be enrolled in a 4-H Shooting Sports project if it is led by a 4-H Certified Shooting Sports volunteer.
 There is NO exception to this policy for a parent working with his or her own child.
 Only a certified 4-H Shooting Sports leader may lead any member in a Shooting Sports project.

-- 4-H Leader Certification is required for volunteers in the Shooting Sports discipline projects: Archery, Air Rifle (BB/Pellet), Small bore Rifle, Pellet Pistol, Shotgun, Muzzleloading, and Hunting & Outdoor Skills.
+- 4-H Leader Certification is required for volunteers in the Shooting Sports discipline projects: Archery, Air Rifle (BB/Pellet), Air Pistol, Hunting & Outdoor Skills, Muzzleloading, Small Bore Pistol, Small Bore Rifle, and Western Heritage.
 No other certification or qualifications are accepted as a substitute.

 Safety pre-requisite for members